Does paying car insurance build credit?

 Making your car insurance payments on time and in full is important, whatever payment method you choose.

 Remember, you won’t build credit just by making your car insurance payments.
-But using a credit card to pay those insurance premiums can have an indirect impact.
-Just remember it’s the responsible use of your credit card that can have a positive effect on your credit score.
+But using a credit card to pay your insurance premiums can have an indirect impact.
+That’s because the responsible use of your credit card could have a positive effect on your credit score.

 Monitor your credit